duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 {% docs arbitrum_transactions_doc %}

-The `arbitrum.transactions` table contains detailed information about transactions on the arbitrum blockchain.
+The `arbitrum.transactions` table contains detailed information about transactions on the Blast blockchain.
 It includes:

 - Block information: number, timestamp, hash
 - Transaction details: hash, from_address, to_address, value